Skip to main content

 Termination120 Ω on data line

 Next Figure shows how to connect an Absolute encoder to Jupiter Servo Drive.
-Refer to Feedback wiring recommendations for more information about connections and wires.
+Refer to Feedback connections#Feedback wiring recommendations for more information about connections and wires.

 Circuit model for the absolute encoder receiver channels is shown in the next figure